Renew Driver's License or License Plates Online at mydmv.colorado.gov

-Courthouse customers must wear a mask to enter the Clerk's Office.
+County Courthouse customers are not required to wear a mask to enter the Clerk's Office, but may do so if they prefer.
 We will allow only one customer at a time in our office and will sanitize after each visitor.
 If you prefer to avoid the courthouse:

 - Continue to mail license plate renewals (with valid proof of insurance if required) to

 - Renew license plates OR driver’s licenses at www.myDMV.Colorado.gov.

 - If submitting documents for recording, please use our e-recording services (listed under Recording on this website) or the USPS.
 Mail to the address above.
 If you must drop them off in-person, please feel free to do so using the courthouse protocol.

 - We strongly encourage researchers to check for documents online at www.thecountyrecorder.com.
 Researchers must have an appointment to come do research, call (719) 743-2444 to schedule.

 - If you need to update your voter registration; such as changing your name, address, or party affiliation, visit www.govotecolorado.gov or contact our office and we’ll mail you a form.

 While we understand that your needs are important, please be patient.
 We will help you as best we can under the circumstances.
 Please be safe and stay healthy.

 The goal of the Lincoln County Clerk and Recorder's Office is to deliver services to Lincoln County residents through the use of applicable Colorado legislation and Secretary of State Rule, and to do so in the most judicious, cost efficient, and secure manner possible, while treating them with courtesy and respect.

 Clerk & Recorder: Corinne M. Lengel